 Is there a culture of company rescue in Northern Ireland?

-When a business gets into trouble in Northern Ireland there appears to be only 3 options; Liquidation, Administration, or simply try and trade through the trouble and perhaps come to some sort of informal arrangement with your creditors.
-They haven't really heard of a company voluntary arrangement or CVA.
-There were 298 company insolvencies over 2015.
-There were roughly 20 CVAs.
+When a business gets into trouble in Northern Ireland there appears to be 3 options; Liquidation, Administration, or simply try and trade through the trouble and hope to come to some sort of informal arrangement with your creditors.
+They haven't really heard of a company voluntary arrangement or CVA, hence out of the 320 company insolvencies in 2019, only 8 CVAs were used.